amcolash/WaterIoT/README.md

-# WaterPi
+# WaterIoT
 A simple python-based program for a IoT device to check water level of a plant, graph on website and can trigger a notification if dry.

+This branch (master) contains code for an Intel Galileo/Edison/etc. If you have a raspberry pi or similar, check the (raspberry_pi) branch - which covers extra steps for analog input readings.

 # Setting Things Up
 In addition to cloning this repository, there are a few extra steps if you want to have a similar setup.

-This project supports both digital and analog outputs.
-An analog output will give better readings, but requires you to have an ADC for conversion to digital output.
-I used an MPC3002.
-The analog branch will be recieving updates, but the digital branch does have a working server and copy of the python code.

-## Set up SPI
-If you are using the analog version of this, set up SPI for the Raspberry Pi with the config utility `sudo raspi-config`.
-Go to advanced, then choose enable SPI.

-## Install Python and Dev Requirements
+## Install Requirements
-`sudo apt get install python-dev python-pip libffi-dev libssl-dev git`
+By default, the standard linux distro for the Galileo has python and node (I think for Edison too!).
+There should be very little required to get things set up.

 ## NodeJS installation
-I used bower for this project, so you will need nodejs as well.
-I installed this via adafruit's repository and set up a custom npm install location to avoid using root access to install node packages.
+I used bower for this project and set up a custom npm install location to avoid using root access to install node packages.
 ```
-curl -sLS https://apt.adafruit.com/add | sudo bash
-sudo apt-get install node
 mkdir ~/.npm-packages
-`npm config set prefix '~/.npm-packages'
+npm config set prefix '~/.npm-packages'
+npm install -g bower
 ```

 Additionally, add the following to your `~/.bashrc` file: `export PATH="$PATH:$HOME/.npm-packages/bin"`